 What does it mean for non-federal funds to be obligated for services in compliance with certain MIECHV statutory requirements and related to core components of the MIECHV Program?

-To be used as non-federal funds for MIECHV matching grants, non-federal funds must be committed for services that improve outcomes for families and adhere to core components of the MIECHV Program.
-These services must meet HHS criteria for evidence of effectiveness (or up to 25% may be used for promising approaches that do not yet meet HHS criteria but are being rigorously evaluated), provide targeted, intensive home visiting services, and prioritize serving high-risk populations.
+To qualify as non-federal funds for MIECHV matching grants, non-federal funds must be committed for services that improve outcomes for families and adhere to core components of the MIECHV Program.
+These services must address all of the following:

 What services can matching funds be used for?